The New Generation Planetary Population Synthesis (NGPPS). II. Planetary population of solar-like stars and overview of statistical results: Planet types and system-level analysis

 \subsection{Statistical results on the 100 embryos population}

-For the 100-embryos population, we provide key statistical characteristics of the different kinds of planets in Table~\ref{tab:props}, which constitutes the overall predictions of our formation model.
+For the 100-embryos population, we provide key statistical characteristics of the different kinds of planets in Table~\ref{tab:props}, which constitutes the overall demographic predictions of our formation model.
 The column fraction of systems is the same as in Table~\ref{tab:types}.
 The mean [Fe/H] column denotes the mean host star metallicity of systems where the relevant kinds of planets are found.
 We provide an annotated graphical view in Fig.~\ref{fig:am_legend}.
 This figures shows the same as the bottom right panel of Fig.~\ref{fig:ame}, but the colouring has been removed and dot sizes go with the logarithm of the planets' physical radii.
-Following the discussion Sects.~\ref{sec:am-small} and~\ref{sec:res-time}, the Earth-like, super Earth, and Neptunian at all distances should be taken cautiously.
+Following the discussion Sects.~\ref{sec:res-form-low} and~\ref{sec:res-time}, the Earth-like, super Earth, and Neptunian at all distances should be taken cautiously.
+For the two Kepler-related criterion that use the radius rather the mass, we provide their graphical representation in Fig.~\ref{fig:ar_legend}.
+We remind the reader that these (absolute) results depend on the model parameters, likely in a stronger fashion than general trends and relative correlations, as discussed at the beginning of Sect. \ref{sect:popsynt} and in Sect. \ref{subsect:resultspops}.